College of Letters and Science Mentorship for Achievement Program (MAP)

 • In the Spring Quarter, new students are invited to join as mentees at the same time that we recruit new mentors (we also hope to retain current mentors who are not graduating).

-• We ask mentees for their interests and preferences and work to match them with mentors who have enough in common to facilitate a quick and helpful connection.
+• We survey mentees for their interests and preferences and work to match them with mentors who have commonalities in order to facilitate a quick and helpful connection.

 • During the summer prior to arrival, we ask mentors to build those relationships virtually so mentees can start getting important questions answered and build their comfort before they ever arrive on campus.